-The
+The Ventura

-Ventura Heart Institute's mission
+Heart Institute's mission is to provide

-and cost effective early detection
+patients with optimal and cost effective

-evaluations, cardiovascular risk assessments,
+early detection evaluations, cardiovascular

-and tailored prevention strategies
+risk assessments, and tailored prevention

-to reduce the risk of having their
+strategies to reduce the risk of having

-first or subsequent cardiovascular
+their first or subsequent cardiovascular

 event.
 The Ventura Heart Institute